MoosaAl/moosa-alnimer-prework/README.md

 # README
 Hello, this is the repository created for Moosa Al-Nimer it uses a combination of HTML, CSS, and Javascript!
 It assumes that the user is using a recent version of Google Chrome and has Javascript enabled.
+The Assets folder in the top leve repository folder belongs to Module 1, and should be imported when viewing any page that requires a reset.css

 Each Assessment is within its own folder to help with clarity.
 Here is a list for each assessment and its corresponding folders: